Raising North Dakota: Concerns over CDC’s changes to developmental milestones

 “That there’s a wider range for being able to reach these milestones,” said Miller.
 “This just lengthens that gap of the delays before getting those kids help as soon as they can.”

-And not only were the ages of milestones changed, some milestones were removed, such as crawling.
+And not only were the ages of milestones changed, but some milestones were also removed, such as crawling.

 Miller says many are also very concerned about communication milestones getting pushed back.